Kosovo Liberation Army: Funding

 According to some sources, the KLA may have received funds from individuals involved in drug trade.
 However insufficient evidence exists that the KLA itself was involved in such activities.
 For example, Swiss citizens believe that elements of the Albanian community in Switzerland control narcotics trade in Switzerland.
 Some of the money earned through these illegal activities may have gone to the KLA through contributions to the Homeland Calls Fund or through the usual funding channels in which individuals and businessmen engaged in legitimate economic activities donated.
 This however is insufficient evidence to claim that the KLA itself got involved in narcotics trade or other criminal activities.

 In a hearing before the United States House Judiciary Subcommittee on Crime, Terrorism and Homeland Security, Ralf Mutschke from the Interpol General Secretariat claimed that half of the funding that had reached the KLA, which he estimated to have been 900 million DM in total, may have come from drug trafficking.
 Mother Jones obtained a congressional briefing paper for the U.S. Congress, which stated: "We would be remiss to dismiss allegations that between 30 and 50 percent of the KLA's money comes from drugs."
 Furthermore, journalist Peter Klebnikov added that after the NATO bombing, KLA-linked heroin traffickers began using Kosovo again as a major supply route.
 Citing German Federal Police, he said that in 2000, an estimated 80% of Europe's heroin supply was controlled by Kosovar Albanians.
 According to scholars Gary Dempsey and Roger Fontaine, by 1999, Western intelligence agencies estimated that over $250m of narcotics money had found its way into KLA coffers.
 Scholar Henry Perritt, who studied the KLA, argues that "[a]ll available evidence refutes the proposition aggressively advanced by the Milosevic regime that the KLA was mainly financed by drug and prostitution money."

 Recruitment

 In Kosovo

 The original core of KLA in the early 1990s was a closely knitted group of commanders consisting of commissioned and non commissioned officers belonging to reserve, regular and territorial defense units of the Yugoslav army (JNA).
 In 1996, the KLA consisted of only a few hundred fighters.
 Within the context of the armed struggle, in 1996-1997 a report by the CIA noted that the KLA could mobilize tens of thousands of supporters in Kosovo within a two to three year time frame.
 By the end of 1998, the KLA had 17,000 men.
-Religion did not play a role within the KLA and some of its most committed fund raisers and fighters came from the Catholic community.
+While religion was not an explicit ideology of the KLA, it was practically fully made up of muslim-Albanians.